Asad Zulfiqar

-Asad Zulfiqar (born 28 March 1997) is a Dutch cricketer.
+Asad Zulfiqar (born 28 March 1997) is a Dutch cricketer who plays for the Netherlands cricket team.
 He made his List A debut for the Netherlands against the United Arab Emirates on 17 July 2017.
-In the match, he played alongside his brothers Saqib and Sikander, becoming the first instance of triplets playing for a professional cricket team in the same game.
+In the match, he played alongside his brothers Saqib and Sikander (the three are triplets), making it the first instance of three siblings playing for a professional cricket team in the same game.

 In January 2022, Zulfiqar was named in the Dutch One Day International (ODI) squad for their series against Afghanistan in Qatar.